College of Law

 Profile

-Professor Larre joined the College of Law in 2006 after practicing in the tax group of a law firm in Calgary.
+Professor Larre joined the College of Law in 2006 after practising in the tax group of a law firm in Calgary.
 She has completed Parts 1 and 2 of the Canadian Institute of Chartered Accountants In-Depth Tax Course.
 Professor Larre’s teaching and research focuses on taxation law and policy.

 Courses Taught